TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

                   metavar=None)

-Action objects are used by an ArgumentParser to represent the information needed to parse a single argument from one or more strings from the command line.
-The Action class must accept the two positional arguments plus any keyword arguments passed to :meth:`ArgumentParser.add_argument` except for the ``action`` itself.
+Action objects are used by an ArgumentParser to represent the information needed to parse a single argument kutoka one or more strings kutoka the command line.
+The Action kundi must accept the two positional arguments plus any keyword arguments passed to :meth:`ArgumentParser.add_argument` except for the ``action`` itself.